• 905 South Ann St, Mobile, AL 36605

 Reintroduction to the Dredging Field

-Mobile Pulley moved into a period in the 1950's where the company was producing equipment almost exclusively for the large paper mill expansion programs in the area.
-By the late 50's and early 60's, the Corps of Engineers began to turn over more work performed by cutter suction dredges to private industry, reintroducing Mobile Pulley to the dredging field.
+Mobile Pulley entered a phase where the company produced equipment almost exclusively for the large paper mill expansion programs in the area.
+By the late 1950s and early 1960s, the Corps of Engineers began to transfer more work performed by cutter suction dredges to private industry, reintroducing Mobile Pulley to the dredging field.
 It remains the primary business of Mobile Pulley today.

 1970